Summary: When family is in danger, should the past remain forgotten?

 Diary entry, July 29, 1861.

 Martha Cheatham rubbed shaking fingers across her aching forehead.
 She didn’t believe she’d slept for days, not since the night Jimmy died.
 How could she sleep when merely closing her eyes sent her mind straight back to Jimmy’s sick room?
-The vision of him coughing up blood, convulsing with pain and straining for air – no, it was better to avoid sleep until exhaustion overwhelmed her.
+The memory of him coughing up blood, convulsing with pain and straining for air – no, it was better to avoid sleep until exhaustion overwhelmed her.

 A sharp rap sounding from the front door reminded her of both her headache and the fact that she was hardly fit to accept any callers, no matter how well meaning.
 Martha wasn’t expecting anyone other than ladies from the church who were bringing food and sympathy around suppertime.
 Should she even answer?
 There was only one person alive she wanted to see, and Earl wouldn’t be home for hours.
 Nonetheless, it wouldn’t do to be unpleasant to folks who only meant well.
 She straightened her back, paused to smooth the creases from her dress, and opened the door with the most gracious attitude she could muster.